CFiggers/joule-editor/functions.md

 The following diagram shows the first few layers deep (breadth-first) of functions that are invoked by the main function loop.

 Functions with an orange border come from the `janet-termios` library.
+Functions with a green border come from the `jermbox` submodule.

 ```mermaid
 %% Top Node